Skip to content

 4. Green Roof

-The Buffalo Crossing location has two green roof areas on the second floor, featuring a beautiful variety of plants, trees, and grass.
+The Buffalo Crossing location has two green roof areas on the second floor, featuring a beautiful variety of plants, trees, and grasses.

 How it Works:

 Green roofs, also referred to as “living roofs”, combine aesthetics with sustainability to lower energy consumption.
-The rooftop systems features vegetation sections where a combination of various plants grow in soil mimicking the natural ecosystems on the ground that absorbs heat and carbon dioxide.
+The rooftop systems feature vegetation sections where various plants grow in soil and absorb heat and carbon dioxide, mimicking the natural ecosystems found in the ground.

 Benefits: